Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

-The Los Angeles Lakers, Anthony Davis included, will be in action at 8:30 PM on Tuesday versus the Denver Nuggets in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Anthony Davis included, will play at 8:30 PM on Thursday versus the Denver Nuggets in the 2023 NBA Playoffs.

-Below we will break down Davis' stats and trends, helping you make good selections on prop bets.
+In this article, we look at Davis' available prop bets, providing stats to help you figure out the best wagers to make.

 Anthony Davis Prop Bets vs. the Nuggets